 Alternatives in Health Care: Support a cost-effective alternative to health care delivery which provides better access to care with an emphasis on primary and preventative care.

-Lauren Gleason serves as Health Care Council Director.
+Lauren Hadden serves as Health Care Council Director.
 In this capacity, her responsibilities include health care insurance matters that impact employer costs.

 Chair, Health Care Council